Books like 'Lord of Darkness'

 Readers who enjoyed Lord of Darkness by Elizabeth Hoyt also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny georgian tortured hero marriage of convenience mystery arranged marriage suspense tortured heroine sweet heroine
+historical funny tortured hero georgian marriage of convenience mystery arranged marriage tortured heroine suspense sweet heroine

 -